Updated: May 7

 1. PELVIC FLOOR MUSCLES

-FUNCTION: They Support pelvic floor organs, stabilise connecting joints, and act as a venous and lymphatic pump for the pelvis.
-Trigger points on them can cause pain in the pelvic area.
+FUNCTION: The Pelvic floor muscles support the pelvic floor organs, stabilise connecting joints, and act as a venous and lymphatic pump for the pelvis.
+Trigger points on this part of the core muscles can cause pain in the pelvic area.

 EXERCISE OBJECTIVES: Try to Tone and increase blood, oxygen and nutrient flow to the pelvic area in order for pelvic floor muscles to be strong and supple.
 Yoga has plenty of pelvic floor exercises to offer in order for these muscles to be strong and elastic.